India’s Oyo valued at $10B after founder purchases $2B in shares – TechCrunch

 Oyo has raised a whopping $1.6 billion in equity funding to date, reaching a valuation of $5 billion at its last funding round.
 Other investors in the company include Airbnb, Grab Holdings and Didi Chuxing.

-Oyo is active in 800 cities in 80 countries with more than 23,000 hotels in its portfolio.
+Oyo is active in 800 cities in 80 countries, with more than 23,000 hotels in its portfolio.
 Recently, the company announced plans to invest $300 million in the U.S. market, where it currently operates more than 50 Oyo Hotels in 35 cities and 10 states.

 Earlier this week, the Gurgaon-headquartered firm introduced Oyo Workspaces.
 The new entity was born out of its acquisition of Innov8, a co-working startup with more than 200 employees.
 The four-year-old startup was acquired for about $30 million, according to reporting by TechCrunch’s Manish Singh.